SolidLabResearch/WhatsInAPod/content/document_centric.md

 the Solid Protocol models interactions with data as recursive containers with RDF and non-RDF documents.
-When a server offers this protocol, clients of this server can define a Web API by creating containers and documents within those containers.
+When a server offers this protocol, clients of this server can iteratively define a Web API by creating containers and documents.

-The document-centric interpretation assumes that the structure and contents of the Web API, which the pod exposes through the Solid Protocol,
+The document-centric interpretation assumes that the structure and contents of the Web API, which a pod exposes through the Solid Protocol,
-_is_ the pod in its entirety.
+_is_ that pod in its entirety.
 Within this interpretation,
-the complete state of the pod is equivalent to the single Web API through which it is available;
+the complete state of the pod is thus equivalent to the single Web API through which it is available;
 the _source of truth_ is solely that specific Web API.
 That brings us to the following definition: